KiT-Maverik/design-patterns/creational/factory.md

 ### Production line
 Production line may produce one or more classes.
-All objects produced by factory must share the same interface.
+> Note: All objects produced by factory must share the same interface.

 ### PROS & CONS
 * Pros